jakobwesthoff/colorizer/README.md

 ## Limitations

-Currently this library has only been tested with the [Bash](http://www.gnu.org/software/bash/) shell in versions greater than 3.x.
+Currently this library has only been tested with the [Bash](http://www.gnu.org/software/bash/) (>3.x) and ZSH shell (>5.x).
 Maybe other modern shells will work as well, but I didn't have the time to test those yet.

 **Colorizer** uses a lot of quite sophisticated variable expansion features, to do all the XML-tag extraction and parsing using only shell builtins to provide a fast and nice user experience.
 Therefore making the library compatible with less powerful shells like for example *ash* from the [busybox](http://busybox.net) project may be a difficult task.
+However a compatibility layer exists, which may allow implementation of complex tasks for different shells.

-Background color setting is currently not supported as well.
-I simply don't have a real demand for that in most of my scripts.
+Background color setting is currently not supported.
+I simply don't have real demand for that in most of my scripts.
 If you want this feature just drop me a line, maybe with an example how the syntax for this could look.
 I will see what I can do then. :)

 ## How you can help

-If you have got some time and are using another shell than bash, I would love some feedback about the compatibility of this library with your shell.
+If you have got some time and are using currently untested shells, I would love some feedback about the compatibility of this library with your environment.

-If you are interested in porting this library over to another shell, any pull request with compatibility updates as well as error output and information about your shell will be great.
+If you are interested in porting this library over to another shell environment, any pull request with compatibility updates will be great.
+Error output and information about your shell may help me as well.